Meet the Artist

 I never went to art school, but I loved art classes in middle and high school.
 In high school I discovered my talent for drawing, and Photoshop.
 I went to college thinking I was going to work in motion picture special effects, working a lot with computers, using them to create a form of art whether it was animated movies or more realistic special effects that helped an audience suspend disbelief and more fully enjoy the story.

 I ended up leaving school after the first semester, not getting what I’d hoped, but discovering a love for design and communication.
 I also discovered I had a talent for problem-solving, and analyzing information.
 It’s taken me years to figure out how and why, but I now split my time between designing, creating, and selling my art, with a focus now on coastal and landscape themes.

-After being approached by MGM for licensing some of my artwork for the television show Vikings in 2015, I’m also seeking creative partnerships for other licensing opportunities for home decor and accessories, as well as television and movie design or for on-screen use.
+After being approached by MGM for licensing some of my artwork for the television show Vikings in 2015, I’m also exploring home decor and soft goods manufacturing and licensing opportunities.